-In particular, size, configuration and the materials you use in your staircase design will need to be planned out — as well as ensuring the final design meets the current requirements of the Building Regulations.
+The new flight's size, configuration and the materials you use in your staircase design will need to be planned out — as well as ensuring the final design meets the current requirements of the Building Regulations.

-Our expert guide to staircase design will not only give you all the information you need to ensure you are sticking to the relevant regulations, but will also advise you on the best size, location, style and layout for your staircase, as well as the various materials you might like to consider.
+Our complete guide to staircase design will not only give you all the information you need to ensure you are adhering to the relevant regulations, but will also advise you on the best size, location, style and layout for your staircase, as well as the various materials you might like to consider.
 Plus, if you are wondering who will build and fit your staircase, we've got that covered too.

 Finally, the technical jargon used to describe stair parts can be tricky to decipher— so we’ve included a handy diagram to help.

 Staircase Building Regulations UK

 When it comes to staircase design and the Building Regulations you should familiarise yourself with Approved Document K.

 Staircases have the potential to be safety hazards if not designed properly.
 If you are buying from a staircase specialist they will be able to advise you — as will your architect or builder.

 - Staircases should have a maximum rise of 220mm and a minimum going of 220mm